Published: · Author: · 8 min read

 Difference+$5,000-$84,670+$89,670

-Year 1 Result: By choosing the investment path instead of the lending business, Samuel pays $84,670 less in taxes, retains $89,670 more in corporate cash, and avoids permanently losing his SBD room in the OpCo.
+By choosing the investment path, Samuel pays $84,670 less in taxes, retains $89,670 more in corporate cash, and avoids permanently losing his SBD room.

-Assumptions: OpCo stable $500,000 annual taxable income.
-LendCo stable $100,000 annual interest income, no employees, passive income triggers full grind-down every year.
-HoldCo: 8% average annual return (conservative vs. historical 23.1%), 0.5% annual taxable distribution, all after-tax earnings reinvested.
+Assumptions: OpCo stable at $500,000 annual taxable income.
+LendCo stable at $100,000 annual interest income, no employees, full grind-down every year.
+HoldCo: 8% average annual return, 0.5% annual taxable distribution, all after-tax earnings reinvested.

-YearLending Path TaxInvestment Path TaxTax DifferenceFund Value (Invest Path)
+YearLending Path TaxInvestment Path TaxTax DifferenceFund Value (Invest)

 1$146,920$62,250$84,670$1,080,000